-Since 2004, when I left my corporate role as architect and began my writing career, I’ve found my journey to be a constant exploration of this man versus nature and his fellow man theme in my works.
-In the current decade, with the increased frequency of forest fires, floods and violent weather, this once distant murmur has become a loud drumbeat.
+In 2004 I left my corporate role as architect, a designing man who writes (promotions, reports and plans throughout my career), and began a second career as a writer of books.
+I soon learned I wasn’t done designing, and added scheming and plotting.
+I found my new journey to be a continuing conflict: sometimes between man and nature, but which more often than not is conflict with his fellow man — a main theme in my works.
+In the current decade, with the increased frequency of forest fires, floods and violent weather, the once distant murmur of natural disaster has become a loud drumbeat.
 Along the way, I’ve learned many things about the business, techniques and features of the rapidly changing industry of writing and publishing.

 Please join me in my own writer’s journey.
 To make sure you don’t miss a single post or issue of Designing Man News, or new installment of A Writer’s Journey, please sign up in the sidebar or on my about-contact page.